 Our health curriculum is integrated with the Life Skills Program and the related therapeutic services of Occupational Therapy, Physical Therapy, and Speech & Language Therapy.
-Our onsite Health Coordinator assists teachers with health education and provides guidance in medication management as appropriate.

 Students develop their fine motor skills, learn how to focus and follow directions, and understand that there are many ways to “do art.”
 The artwork that is created has a personality as unique as each individual.

 OCCUPATIONAL THERAPY (OT)